sachlar/monkeesmagic/README.md

 Framework is BOOTSTRAP
 ICONs from FONTAWESOME
 FONTs from GOOGLE FONTs
+JS for the music player but have not got this feature working

 ## TESTING

-Test each page or section clicking through from each page to another Test each function of each page
+Test each page or section clicking through from each page to another Test each function of each page index.html - checked click through of all links and multi browser checks chrome & safari bio.html - checked click through of all links and multi browser checks chrome & safari music.html - checked click through of all links and multi browser checks chrome & safari, music player feature not implemented videos.html - checked click through of all links and multi browser checks chrome & safari, checked player controls photos.html - checked click through of all links and multi browser checks chrome & safari, checked carousel controls contact.html - checked click through of all links and multi browser checks chrome & safari, not implementedalert on submit button yet checked the on mouseover of all underlined navigation change to red checked the mouseover of all social media links change to red

 ## DEPLOYMENT